bhargav-yarlagadda/github-stats-cli/readme.md

 ## Features
 - List all repositories for a given GitHub username.
-- Display the `README.md` of a specific repository if it exists.
+- Display the `README.md` of a specific repository if it exists. c,
 - List repositories in the format: `reponame - repolink`.

 ## Prerequisites